Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: Survey simulation

 \subsection{Flare classification}

-As indicated above, \grb flares would be detected based on their light curve.
-A simplistic approach could be to identify events given two or more consecutive data-points that pass some signal-to-noise (\snr) threshold.
-In practice, this strategy is sub-optimal, and may result in low detection efficiency or an over abundance of spurious detections.
+As indicated above, \grb flares would be detected based on their light-curve.
+A simplistic approach could be to identify events given two or more consecutive data points that pass some signal-to-noise (\snr) threshold.
+In practice, this strategy is suboptimal, and may result in low detection efficiency or an overabundance of spurious detections.

-An alternative strategy is to devise a test statistic, which encapsulates the signal-to-noise of the entire light curve, and can be mapped to a p-value (significance for source detection).
+An alternative strategy is to devise a test statistic, which encapsulates the signal-to-noise of the entire light-curve, and can be mapped to a \textit{p}-value (significance for source detection).
 For this purpose, we follow the approach developed by \cite{2020ApJ...894L..25S}.
 We construct a toy model that illustrates the methodology.
 Within the scope of the current study we do not attempt to simulate the background to a realistic survey.
-We also assume that stellar flares are identified independently via a combination of cross-matching with stellar catalogues; a dedicated event classifier; and longer-term followup.
+We also assume that stellar flares are identified independently via a combination of cross-matching with stellar catalogues; a dedicated event classifier; and longer-term follow-up.

-We use the open source software, \tensorflow~\citep{tensorflow2015-whitepaper}, to construct a simple neural network.
+We use the open-source software, \tensorflow~\citep{tensorflow2015-whitepaper}, to construct a simple neural network.
 The network is made up of four layers as follows: \begin{enumerate*}[label=(\roman*)] \item two consecutive layers of $64$ and $32$~fully-connected neurons; \item a \textit{softmax} layer, which maps the outer dense layer to a single number within the range, $[0, 1]$; \item a probabilistic layer, representing a normal distribution, which acts on the \textit{softmax} layer.
 The output of this layer, denoted by $\zeta$, serves as the test statistic for our analysis. \end{enumerate*}

-The inputs to the network are time-series data, constructed for a putative transient source position over consecutive exposures.
-For the wide observing-mode segment of the light curve, the metric per time-step is the \snr for aperture photometry, which is derived using the so-called ``CCD equation'' \citep{1989PASP..101..616H}.
-We assume first detection and convergence of the narrow sub-array of telescopes after $30$~\secnd.
+The inputs to the network are time series data, constructed for a putative transient source position over consecutive exposures.
+For the wide observing-mode segment of the light-curve, the metric per time step is the \snr for aperture photometry, which is derived using the so-called ``CCD equation'' \citep{1989PASP..101..616H}.
+We assume first detection and convergence of the narrow subarray of telescopes after $30$~\secnd.
 For this observation interval, the inputs to the network correspond to the integrated \snr from all telescopes.
-Each light curve comprises $14$~steps, representing a total of $150$~\secnd of observations.
+Each light-curve comprises $14$~steps, representing a total of $150$~\secnd of observations.